 by the phone when the keys are loaded) that is used for encryption of

-without the CIK, or a lost CIK alone, have no meaning whatsoever and will
+or a lost CIK alone, has no meaning whatsoever and will

 not reveal any information about the cryptographic keys.
 Only when the